Bradley J. Stuvland Integrative Medicine Clinic

 Yes.
 We can support you however you would like to be supported with whatever your health care choices are.

 When you first hear the words “it’s cancer,” the road ahead may seem overwhelming.
 But from that moment on, Providence Cancer Institute surrounds you with people to help you through the journey.
 Treating your cancer is not only about treating the disease; it is also about supporting you as a whole person – body, mind and spirit.
-To help you get through your treatment and emerge as healthy as possible we have listed some of our key support services below.
+Here are some of our key support services to help you get through your treatment and emerge as healthy as possible.

 - Oncology nurse navigators work directly with your oncologists, surgeons, and care team to help you better understand and follow your treatment plans.
 The compassionate guidance of nurse navigators has been shown to improve treatment outcomes for patients.